tidiane-camaret/tidiane-camaret.github.io/_posts/2021-03-23-computer-vision-project-image-searcher-en.markdown

 We could apply other image analysis methods on these photos, allowing us to describe them more precisely.
 This would allow us to easily find an image using a description.

-We will therefore describe here the functioning of a web demo allowing us to perform an image search on an Instagram profile, from descriptions that we will generate digitally.
+We will describe here the functioning of a web demo allowing us to perform an image search on an Instagram profile, from descriptions that we will generate digitally.
 We will use **python** for the server side (back) and **javascript** for the front.